 - Is there anything else you can do with your structured data?

-Customised 404 pages: The SEO audit will check if your website has any 404 pages that are bad for user experience as well as for SEO.
+Customized 404 pages: The SEO audit will check if your website has any 404 pages that are bad for user experience as well as for SEO.
 You can create a custom 404 page to boost your website’s user experience by letting users know that a specific page of your website is broken.

 Working on these issues will undoubtedly boost user experience on your site and help it with organic marketing.

 However, it is also essential to concentrate on other SEO issues that are obstructing your site.
 The audit allows you to evaluate the current performance of your site to monitor fundamental factors like bounce rate, conversions, competitor’s performance, content-related issues, keyword density, and page views.
-In simple words, an SEO audit helps in doing the SWOT analysis of your website by analysing its strengths, weaknesses, opportunities, and threats.
+In simple words, an SEO audit helps in doing the SWOT analysis of your website by analyzing its strengths, weaknesses, opportunities, and threats.

 These factors will only affect the overall functionality of your site, regardless of other enhancements you make.
-Similarly, if your bounce rates are high, your pages are not user friendly, or your ads or CTAs are not effective, you can’t persuade users to engage with your site or convert them into potential customers.
+Similarly, if your bounce rates are high, your pages are not user-friendly, or your ads or CTAs are not effective, you can’t persuade users to engage with your site or convert them into potential customers.

 5. Keep Track Of Your Keyword Rankings